polvinc/HEMY/docs/v2/Assembly.md

 5. Unscrew the pulley screw so that the end of the bar does not protrude beyond the edge of the brake support when the pulley is resting on the brake support.
 6. Insert the brake connection piece on the other side of the shaft so that it is as close as possible to the support without touching it (1mm margin).

-The result should be consistent to the following :
+The result should be consistent to the following (save for the belt that shall have been inserted and cannot be seen here) :

 <img src="pictures/2025-HEMY2-ASM-STEP03-03.jpg" alt="Description of the image" style="float:right;width:20%;" />